 - Disrespect to another person - Cheating - Using, displaying or ringing of cellular phones on school grounds during school hours (in addition the device will be held for 2 weeks by the office for the first offense).
-Second offense: phone will be confiscated for the remainder of the school year.
-ALL CELLULAR PHONES MUST BETURNED OFF WHILE ON SCHOOL PREMISES. - Using, displaying or generating sound with an unauthorized electronic device (any electronic device other than an Apple iPad for 6th, 7th and 8th grades) during regular school hours.
+Second offense: phone will be confiscated for the remainder of the school year. - Using, displaying or generating sound with an unauthorized electronic device (any electronic device other than an Apple iPad for 6th, 7th and 8th grades) during regular school hours.
 Additionally, the device will be held for up to 2 weeks by the main office for the first offense.
-Second offense: electronic device will be confiscated for the remainder of the school year. - Using of profanity, racial slurs, and sexual language to a person - Sexual harassment in verbal or physical form - Physical, verbal or technological violence of any form, including harassment of individuals
+Second offense: electronic device will be confiscated for the remainder of the school year. - Using of profanity, racial slurs, and sexual language to a person

-- Conduct of a sexual nature - Inappropriate displays of affection - Students leaving school property during school hours without proper authorization - Use of laser lights by students - Possession of a weapon and/or threatening any person with a weapon - Use, possession or sale of drugs, tobacco, alcohol or intoxicants during school or school-sponsored events - Vandalism, theft or any activity, which may cause harm or damage to others, the school or property
+- Sexual harassment in verbal or physical form - Physical, verbal or technological violence of any form, including harassment of individual - Conduct of a sexual nature - Inappropriate displays of affection - Students leaving school property during school hours without proper authorization - Use of laser lights by students - Possession of a weapon and/or threatening any person with a weapon - Use, possession or sale of drugs, tobacco, alcohol or intoxicants during school or school-sponsored events - Vandalism, theft or any activity, which may cause harm or damage to others, the school or property

-All situations involving major infractions, will be reviewed by the ICCS discipline committee.
+All situations involving major infractions, will be reviewed by the ICS discipline committee.